d3fc/d3fc/packages/d3fc-series/README.md

 <a name="seriesArea_orient" href="#seriesArea_orient">#</a> *seriesArea*.**orient**(*orientation*)

+The WebGL implementation does not support this property.

 If *orientation* is specified, sets the orientation and returns this series.
 If *orientation* is not specified, returns the current orientation.
 The orientation value should be either `horizontal` (default) or `vertical`.

 <a name="seriesArea_xScale" href="#seriesArea_xScale">#</a> *seriesArea*.**xScale**(*scale*)